Stef-Gijsberts/interfere-synth/report.md

 only ever meet the dealer.
 If the dealer sells to another customer, the supplier will never notice.

-The DAW is a customer, and it wants audio data.
-It gets audio from its dealer, *interfere-vst*, which gets audio from its supplier, *interfere-core*.
+The DAW is a customer, asking audio data from its dealer, *interfere-vst*, which gets audio from its supplier, *interfere-core*.

 The advantage of this design shows when another standard than